November 25th, 2005

 Some more good links on safe shopping on the net over on 43 Folders.

 This entry was posted on Friday, November 25th, 2005 at 23:21 and is filed under Stay Secure.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.